 Clinical Team Meetings

 Each Fellow will join the Clinical Team that meets for one hour weekly, prior to staff meetings.
-The team review all new clients, emergencies, and clinical consultations seen during the previous week, and make recommendations about clinical dispositions.
-Teams are also available for case consultation with on-going clients or clinical situations that are requiring more management to reach resolution.
+The team review all new cases, emergencies, and clinical consultations seen during the previous week, and make recommendations about clinical dispositions.

 The Fellowship program is a 12-month, full-time position, with a salary of $48,212.50.
 The position is classified as an Administrator within the Loyola University Maryland system.
 Therefore, Fellows receive all benefits that are provided to Administrators at the University, with the exception of benefits that require employment of longer than one year.
 The University provides all employees with about 14 paid holidays per year.
 As Administrators, Fellows receive paid sick and vacation leave.
 Fellows are also eligible to enroll in the University’s professional full-time employee health and dental insurance plans.
 We invite you to review this information on the human resources website.

-Applications received by January 8, 2018 will receive primary consideration, and application review will continue until the positions are filled.
+Applications received by January 11, 2019 will receive primary consideration, and application review will continue until the positions are filled.
 Loyola University Maryland requires background checks for all final candidates.
 Applicants can submit all application materials electronically through the human resources website portal.
 A cover letter, graduate transcript, and CV are required in addition to three references who will be asked to complete a letter of recommendation through our HR portal.
-As you complete your online application on the HR portal, under “professional references,” please list the names and contact information including email addresses, for your three letters.
-HR will then send them an email requesting an electronic letter of recommendation.
+As you complete your online application, under 'professional references', please list the names and contact information for your three references, and HR will send them an e-mail requesting an electronic letter of recommendation.
 One reference must be from a current clinical supervisor.
 In your cover letter, briefly summarize your clinical and outreach experiences, interest in our Fellowship program, and ideas for administrative specialization.
 Additionally, send official transcripts of all graduate-level degrees to: Selection Committee; Counseling Center, HU 150; Loyola University Maryland; 4501 N. Charles Street; Baltimore, MD 21210.
 Please contact Dr. Claudette Williamson-Taylor, Assistant Director for Training, at email@example.com or 410-617-2273, if you have any questions.